 We work with a wide range of partners at the local, regional, provincial and national level to design and deliver innovative approaches to address key community challenges.
-A snapshot of some of our current projects is provided below.
+A range of our projects are listed as examples of the ways we support building healthier communities.

 BCHC and the Northern Health Authority's Population Health Team have partnered to host a series of free web-based seminars on the role of citizens in building healthy communities.
 The webinars invite dialogue from northern communities on specific topics that are critical to improving the health outcomes of northern people.>> project details